Adrianus252/RL_MiniProject_Pacman_Group42/README.md

 - Pac-Man can move up, down, left, or right on the grid.
 - Pac-Man can collect rewards and must avoid the ghosts.
 - Ghosts move in random directions, and if they catch Pac-Man, they win the round.
-- Game End: The game ends when Pac-Man collects all rewards, is caught by a ghost, or achieves the big reward goal.
+- Game End: The game ends when
+  - Pac-Man collects the big reward (banana) -> Pacman wins
+  - Pac-Man collects all medium rewards (apples) -> Pacman wins
+  - Pac-Man collects all small rewards (raspberries) -> Pacman wins
+  - Pacman is caught by a ghost -> Ghost wins

 ### Actions:
 - 0: Up